melmproject/.github/profile/README.md

-The Melm Project is a project to revive the elm client developed by the USENET Community Trust.
+The Melm Project is a project to revive the elm email client.
 Melm intends to:
 * Provide proper Linux support
-* Support modern distributions and architectures
+* Support modern distributions, protocols, and architectures
 * Provide full extensibility and customization

 ## Support